pelithne/minecraft-on-azure/README.md

   <img width="40%"  src="./media/go-to-resource.png">
 </p>

 You should see a page that looks similar to the picture below.
-We will be using a time based trigger for our function, so you will use the trigger called **Recurrence**
+You will be using a time based trigger for the function, so you will use the trigger called **Recurrence**

 <p align="left">
   <img width="50%"  src="./media/recurrence.png">